The Carlson Law Firm Prioritizes Helping Baytown Residents Ahead of Official Opening BAYTOWN, Texas —…

+After a year of isolation, many kids are looking forward to summer with more than the usual excitement.
 Summer camp is a great way to keep kids occupied and socialized when school is out.
+There is no doubt that kids make long-lasting memories at summer camp.
 Because of this, more than 11 million children and adults attend either a day or overnight camp each year.
-When most people think of summer camp, they think of campfires, long games of baseball, kickball and tennis and not to mention fun in the swimming pool or lake.
-There’s no doubt that kids make long-lasting memories at summer camp.
-But the unfortunate reality is that serious injuries are also common occurrences that can dampen one’s experience and lead to long-term, or even permanent, disability.
-Some of the injuries seen most often in camps include:
+When most people think of summer camp, they think of campfires, long baseball games, kickball, and tennis, not to mention fun in the swimming pool or lake.

 While most people think of drowning when they think of pool accidents, this is just one of many injuries that occur in and around the popular camp attraction.
 Children often suffer injuries in slip and fall accidents when running around the pool or from roughhousing with a fellow camper in the water.
 Most of these accidents occur when there is not enough supervision in the high-activity area.